Cybernetica AS Department of Navigation Systems

 • storing of statistical data about the last 16 discontinuities of the mains voltage supply, and about the last 8 changes of battery state

-Photo of the Charger E147
+Picture of Charger E147

 Parameter Value

-Energy source
+Power source

-mains 220 V AC 50Hz
+230 V AC 50Hz utility power

 Voltage of lead or gel battery